qutip/qutip-tutorials/tutorials-v4/time-evolution/011_floquet_solver.md

 ### Introduction

 The *Floquet formalism* deals with periodic time-dependent systems.
-It is more efficient to use the Floquet approach to such problems than using the standard master equation solver `qutip.mesolve()`.
+The Floquet approach can be more efficient for such problems than using the standard master equation solver `qutip.mesolve()` and it has a broader range of validity for periodic driving.

 In this notebook, we will discuss the solver functionality of the Floquet formalism implemented in QuTiP using an example quantum system.
 A more detailed introduction into the Floquet formalism can be found in the [documentation](https://qutip.org/docs/latest/guide/dynamics/dynamics-floquet.html).